aidenisaman/pyRacerzRevamped/REVIEW_ui_changes.md

 | 10 | game.py | Magic numbers 400, 500, 630 in results screen | Replace with named constants |

 ## Summary
-5 red issues must be fixed before merge.
+5 Main issues must be fixed before merge.
 The UI features are solid.
 Main blockers are the hardcoded Windows path, old sha1 syntax and committed cache files.